-Solar energy production is a small but growing resource in Minnesota, where we now have more than eight megawatts (MW) of solar electric capacity.
+Solar energy production is a small but growing resource in Minnesota, where we now have more than 14 Megawatts (MW) of solar electric capacity.
 The Minnesota Solar Challenge project is a collaboration between the Minnesota Department of Commerce, Division of Energy Resources, Cities of Minneapolis and Saint Paul, Fresh Energy, and Xcel Energy to provide support for local communities pursuing increased access to financing, standardized permitting processes, and updated planning and zoning codes and other solar-related policies.

 Information on this project is divided out into the following topic areas: